cran/coefa/README.md

 ### Aggregate co-occurrence matrices

-In this step,aggregted co-occurrence matrix will be obtained using the `coefa_acm()` in which the aggregation algorithm will be executed.
+In this step, aggregated co-occurrence matrix will be obtained using the `coefa_acm()` in which the aggregation algorithm will be executed.
 Here, you can set the parameter `samplesize = TURE` to add the weights to all studies.
 The sample sizes will be valued by the `sz1` variable If